NilsHellwig/ai-engineering-notebooks/README.md

 ## ⭐ Acknowledgments

-- Thanks to all students and contributors who helped improve these materials
+- Thanks to all students and contributors who helped improve these materials.

 ---

 <div align="center">

-**Made with ❤️ for AI Engineering Education**
+**Made with ❤️ for NLP Community**

 [⬆ Back to Top](#-ai-engineering-course---jupyter-notebooks)